-Oregon PSR board and staff consistently strive to enhance our stature, strength, and credibility as a voice for our members and as a resource for other organizations and the community.
-Our organization often receives requests (e.g., groups, media representatives, individuals) for information, support, and/or endorsement on issues that are not the direct focus of our program areas, but which do fall within the scope of our broader mission - Guided by the values and expertise of medicine and public health, Oregon Physicians for Social Responsibility works to protect human life from the gravest threats to health and survival.
-PSR is the medical and public health voice working to prevent the use or spread of nuclear weapons and to slow, stop and reverse global warming and toxic degradation of the environment.
+Guided by the values and expertise of medicine and public health, Oregon PSR works to protect human life from the gravest threats to health and survival.
+Oregon PSR Board and staff consistently strive to enhance our stature, strength, and credibility as a voice for our members and as a resource for other organizations and the community.
+Our organization often receives requests for information, support, and/or endorsement on issues that are not the direct focus of our program areas, but which do fall within the scope of our broader mission.

-While the board and staff of Oregon PSR have expertise in a number of areas, our time and resources must necessarily be focused: peace and security, global warming, environmental health, and food safety.
+While the board and staff of Oregon PSR have expertise in a number of areas, our time and resources must necessarily be focused: peace and security, nuclear abolition, preventing coal exports, ending nuclear power, protecting environmental health, protecting our climate and ensuring healthy food systems are our priorities.
 To meet the needs of our members for evidence-based resources consistent with our broader mission, Oregon PSR may adopt formal positions on various subjects when it deems it appropriate.
 To read more, click here.

 (2012) Oregon PSR Board Statement on Water Fluoridation

 The Board of Directors of Oregon Physicians for Social Responsibility, in response to inquiries regarding an organizational position on water fluoridation adopted the following statement on 4/26/12.